ucdavis/hpccf-docs/docs/general/access.md

 ### Windows

 If you are using our recommend windows SSH client, [MobaXterm](https://mobaxterm.mobatek.net/), X11 forwarding should be enabled by default.
-You can confirm this by checking that the `X11-Forwarding` box is ticked under your Franklin session settings.
+You can confirm this by checking that the `X11-Forwarding` box is ticked under your cluster session settings.
 For off-campus access, you may want to tick the `Compression` box as well.